ACTS SEMINARIES INSTITUTE FOR CHRISTIAN APOLOGETICS OVERVIEW

-Apologetics is concerned primarily with the defense of the Christian Faith.
-The purpose of the Institute for Christian Apologetics is to train Christian leaders and lay people alike to communicate and defend the Faith to the people of our culture in a way that is accurate, appealing and credible.
+Apologetics is concerned primarily with the communication and defense of Christianity’s basic truth claims.
+The purpose of the Institute for Christian Apologetics is to train Christian leaders and lay people alike to express the Faith to the people of our culture in a way that is accurate, appealing and credible.

 A highly important benefit of studying apologetics at ACTS is that personal faith is encouraged and strengthened.
 Students explore and research thoughtful, biblically sound responses to their own questions as well as issues raised by other writers, thinkers, skeptics, and classmates.
 Additionally through the study of apologetics at ACTS, you will have the opportunity to:

 - Develop the ability to competently address key concerns in culture with which Christians and non-Christians alike wrestle.

 - Research and engage with contemporary ethical and philosophical issues within the context of Christian worldview.

 - Sharpen your skills in articulating and defending Christian faith while deepening your understanding of the theological disciplines.

 - Acquire a well-grounded understanding of Christian thought, including an awareness of the means and methods Christians have used in both historical and postmodern times to respond to secular and religious perspectives about Christianity.